 Youth and High School Programs

-Click on the program titles below to find more information about our summer offerings for students in Kindergarten through High School.
+Click on the program titles below to find more information about our offerings for students in Kindergarten through High School.

 Junior High Achievers: Students entering grades 7 and 8 are invited to explore high school curriculum among a group of peers in classes modeled after high school standards.